vini-karumuru/QAA/README.md

-# RNA-seq Quality Assessment Assignment - Bi 623 (Summer 2023)
+# RNA-seq Quality Assessment Assignment - Bi 623 (Summer 2024)

-Be sure to upload all relevant materials by the deadline and **double check** to be sure that your off-line repository is up-to-date with your on-line repository.
-Answers to the questions should be included in your final, high-level, report as a `pdf`.
-This pdf should be generated using Rmarkdown and submitted to Canvas.
+Be sure to upload all relevant materials by the deadline and **double check** to be sure that your offline repository is up-to-date with your online repository.
+Answers to questions should be included in your final, high-level, report as a `pdf`.
+This pdf should be generated using Rmarkdown and submitted to Canvas as well as GitHub.
 Be sure to keep a well-organized, detailed lab notebook!

 ## Objectives
 The objectives of this assignment are to use existing tools for quality assessment and adaptor trimming, compare the quality assessments to those from your own software, and to demonstrate your ability to summarize other important information about this RNA-Seq data set in a high-level report.
-That is, you should create a cohesive, [well written](https://canvas.uoregon.edu/courses/223661/modules/618522) report for your "PI" about what you've learned about/from your data.
+That is, you should create a cohesive, [well written](https://canvas.uoregon.edu/courses/244873/modules/667769) report for your "PI" about what you've learned about/from your data.

 ### Data:
 Each of you will be working with 2 of the demultiplexed file pairs.
 For all steps below, process the two libraries separately.
 Library assignments are here: ```/projects/bgmp/shared/Bi623/QAA_data_assignments.txt```